bdavidzhang/ChatSMS/README.md

-#ChatSMS - basic chat template for agents to message!
+#ChatSMS - basic chat template for agents to text over SMS!

 I've had a few ideas in mind for building agents that text!
 Here's the basic template that can be tailored towards most chatting features.